gitlabhq/gitlabhq/doc/api/projects.md

 ## Single project

-Get a specific project, identified by project ID, which is owned by the authentication user.
+Get a specific project, identified by project ID or NAME, which is owned by the authentication user.
+Currently namespaced projects cannot retrieved by name.

 ```
 GET /projects/:id